aneesh-joshi/Similarity-Learning-Evaluation-Scripts/ReadMe.md

 - the evaluation scripts don't use QuoraQP yet

 ## Running evaluations:
-The script for running evaluations is `evaluate_models.py` which can be found in `gensim/similarity_learning/evaluation_scripts/`
-This script should be run to get a model-by-model or all-models evaluation.
+The script for running evaluations is `evaluate_models.py` This script should be run to get a model-by-model or all-models evaluation.
 The script will evaluate the models based on their outputs to the "Train" split and save the results in a CSV if so prompted.

 When running benchmarks on MatchZoo, we need to enter the output files produced by MatchZoo when predicting on the test dataset.
 MatchZoo provides a file in the format `predict.test.wikiqa.txt`.
-In this case, I have collected my outputs and put them in `gensim/similarity_learning/evaluation_scripts/mz_results/` and renamed to include the name of the model used to generate it.
+In this case, I have collected my outputs and put them in `mz_results/` and renamed to include the name of the model used to generate it.
 So, `predict.test.wikiqa.txt` becomes `predict.test.model_name.wikiqa.txt`

 Unfortunately, you will have to run [MatchZoo](https://github.com/faneshion/MatchZoo) and get the outputs yourself.
 For now, you can trust the results I have uploaded.
+If you want to reproduce it through MatchZoo, you'll have to:
+ 1. Clone the repo
+ 2. Execute `python setup.py install` which will build the build env
+ 3. Execute `run_data.sh` which will get the data and preprocess it (This takes some time and lots of bandwidth)
+ 4. Go to `examples/wikiqa/` and execute `run_mode_name.sh`

 The script has several parameters which are best understood through the `--help`